priyalT/Kinker-/README.md

 1. How did the authors handle the potential caveat of co-culturing cell lines before profiling by scRNA-seq?
 Why do you think that caveat was or was not adequately addressed?

+* The potential caveat that arises due to co-culturing of cell lines before profiling by scRNA-seq is that the gene expression might be affected due to the pooling.
+Gene expression of one cell line could mask the other's or vice versa.
+This caveat was adequately addressed as the researchers performed a control experiment in which six cell lines were profiled with and without co-culturing for 3 days.
+Although some effect was observed in gene expression due to co-culturing, heterogeneity patterns remained highly consistent between the two conditions.

 2. The authors identified discrete subpopulations of cells within a subset of individual cell lines (Fig. 2A-B).
 What might be the reason why some cell lines have these discrete subpopulations while others do not?